Tom's Guide Verdict

 The Samsung Galaxy S20 comes with 128GB of storage and there isn’t a 512GB model as there is with the Galaxy S20 Plus and Galaxy S20 Ultra.
 Fortunately, you can add up to 1 TB of storage via the microSD card slot.

 Given its 5G connectivity and 120Hz display, the Samsung Galaxy S20 will need a beefy battery to get you through the day.
-And Samsung has answered the call with a 4,500 mAh battery in this phone.
-The Galaxy S10 had a 3,400 mAh battery, so this is a big jump.
-Once we get the phone in for testing we’ll see how long it lasts on the Tom’s Guide Battery Test, which involves continuous web surfing.
+And Samsung has answered the call with a 4,000 mAh battery in this phone.
+The Galaxy S10 had a 3,400 mAh battery, so this is a fairly big jump.

 The Samsung Galaxy S20 comes with Samsung’s new One UI 2 software, which streamlines the interface to make it easier to jump into your favorite apps, change settings and more.
 This rides on top of Android 10, which includes great new features like Smart Reply, a dark mode and better privacy controls.

 Samsung is also trying to build better experiences into the Galaxy S20, starting with Google Duo integration.
 Google’s answer to FaceTime, this video chat app is built right into the phone dialer and contacts apps, and you can video chat with up to 8 people.
 Plus, you can video chat in full HD for the first time.

 I conducted a Google Duo video call with my colleague, Adam, and I appreciated that I could start the video call right from the phone app.
 He said I looked pretty clear coming through his Pixel 4, and his face and voice were both clear on my end after some initial buffering.